 In 2019 (average of months of the year), there were a total of 26,992 employees in Greenland (of which 14,722 were men and 12,270 women).
 In addition, in 2019 there were an average of 1,924 jobseekers in Greenland (Grønlands Statistik).
-For Paamiut and Nuuk, in 2019 there were 594 and 9842 in employment on average over the months of the year, respectively, as well as 93 and 334 jobseekers.
+For Paamiut and Nuuk, in 2019 there were 594 and 9842 in employment on average over the months of the year, respectively, as well as 93 and 334 jobseekers16.

 Unemployment in Greenland varies across educational levels.
-For example, the unemployment rate for workers with a higher education is 0.5 pct., while the unemployment rate for workers whose highest completed education is primary school is 9.3 pct. (figures from 2018).
+For example, the unemployment rate for workers with a higher education is 0.5 pct., while the unemployment rate for workers whose highest completed education is primary school is 9.3 pct. (figures from 2018)17.
 It is described in the Labour Market Report 2018-2019 that the Greenlandic unemployment is largely due to a structural challenge in matching the competence profiles to the existing labour market.

 The potential workforce of Qeqertarsuatsiaat counts 118 people (inhabitants between 17 and 64 years).
 There are no official statistics available on unemployment in Qeqertarsuatsiaat, but previous studies suggest that unemployment is very limited in summer and slightly higher in winter.
-GAM intends, to the extent that competences are available, employ both men and women for the project.